jonchun/ubuntu2macOS/kubuntu.md

 ```
 This will allow you to trigger albert even from terminal windows.

 At this point, you should now have a workable macOS equivalent!

+3/30: There is an issue with icon themes in albert right now.
+Built from source to patch a workaround documented [here](https://github.com/albertlauncher/albert/issues/778)